IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: IAC Framework

-The {\sl Comfortability} stage provides a place where a patient can express their respective feelings of comfort regarding the AI-enabled healthcare intervention to the medical professional.
-In this process, the medical professional will administer a qualitative survey consisting of a modified Likert scale to gauge how comfortable the patient is with the AI intervention and its associated implications.
-Similarly to the principle of {\sl Acceptability}, in this survey, the medical professional will ask the patient five questions with the possible range of answers being Comfortable, Slightly comfortable, Neutral, Slightly uncomfortable, and Uncomfortable:
+\textbf{Comfortability Procedure} The {\sl Comfortability} stage of the IAC framework provides a place where a patient can express their respective feelings of comfort regarding the AI-enabled healthcare intervention to the healthcare practitioner.
+In this process, the healthcare practitioner can administer a qualitative survey consisting of a modified Likert scale to gauge how comfortable the patient is with the AI intervention and its associated implications.
+Similar to the principle of {\sl Acceptability}, in this survey, the healthcare practitioner will ask the patient a set of questions with the possible range of answers being Comfortable, Slightly comfortable, Neutral, Slightly uncomfortable, and Uncomfortable.
+As with \textit{Acceptability}, this proposed scale can be adapted to fit the domain context and patient needs.
+A list of sample questions is below:

-\begin{enumerate} \item How comfortable are you with this medical professional using AI on you? \item How comfortable are you with this technology being used in your treatment? \item How comfortable are you with this technology being used in place of your primary care physician? \item How comfortable are you with this technology taking data from you? \item How comfortable are you with this technology having access to your personal health data? \end{enumerate}
+\begin{enumerate} \item How comfortable are you with this healthcare practitioner using AI on you? \item How comfortable are you with this technology being used in your treatment? \item How comfortable are you with this technology being used in place of the practitioner? \item How comfortable are you with this technology being used to support the work of the practitioner? \item How comfortable are you with this technology taking data from you? \item How comfortable are you with this technology having access to your personal health data? \end{enumerate}